roman-right/beanie-index-demo/articles/eng.md

 {% enddetails %}

-The endpoint will return the list by the same search criteria, will sort it by name, and limit by `skip` and `limit` parameters.
+The endpoint returns the list according to the same search criteria, sorts it by name, and limits by `skip` and `limit` parameters.

 ## Geo search

-And the tastiest thing now - I'll implement a coordinates-based search.
+Now for the tastiest part - I'm going to implement a coordinate-based search.
 I will create an endpoint to lookup places around by the radius.
-To do this I have to add one of the geo indexes to the `Places`:
+To do this, I need to add one of the geospatial indexes to the `Places`:

 ```python
 class Place(Document):